devjadiya/wikisciencecompetition/README.md

 - **Interactive Image Gallery**: The competition page includes a full-screen modal gallery for viewing high-resolution images with easy navigation.

 ### Content & Accessibility
-- **Multi-language Support**: Fully bilingual, supporting both **English** and **हिन्दी (Hindi)**.
-A custom React Context-based language switcher allows users to toggle languages instantly across the entire site.
+- **Multi-language Support**: Fully bilingual, supporting both **English** and **हिन्दी (Hindi)**, with a UI designed to accommodate many more languages.
+A custom React Context-based language switcher allows users to toggle languages instantly.
 - **Dynamic Content Pages**: The site includes dedicated, server-rendered pages for various sections:
   - **About**: Introduction to the competition's Indian context and aims.
-  - **Competition**: Detailed rules, key dates, and image category showcases.
+  - **Competition**: Detailed rules, key dates, and image category showcases for the 2025 event.
   - **Organizers**: Profiles of the team members.
   - **Campus Ambassadors**: Information and application for the ambassador program.
   - **Resources, Sponsors, Jury**: And more.
-- **SEO & Metadata**: Comprehensive metadata, Open Graph tags, and Twitter card implementation for optimal search engine visibility and social sharing.
+- **SEO & Metadata**: Comprehensive metadata, Open Graph tags, and Twitter card implementation for optimal search engine visibility and social sharing for keywords like "science competition india", "photography competition 2025", and "wiki science 2025".

 ### AI & Backend Functionality
 - **AI-Powered FAQ Chatbot**: An intelligent chatbot, built with **Genkit**, provides instant, context-aware answers to user questions based on a comprehensive knowledge base about the competition.